MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 * You can inspect the stock information received from Shopify on the **Shopify Inventory FactBox** page.
 In this FactBox, you get an overview of the Shopify stock and the last calculated inventory in [!INCLUDE[prod_short](../includes/prod_short.md)].
 There's one record per location.
 * If the stock information in Shopify is different than the **Projected Available Balance** in [!INCLUDE[prod_short](../includes/prod_short.md)], then the stock will be updated in Shopify.

-**Example of calcualtion of projected available balance**
+**Example of calculation of projected available balance**

-There are 10 pieces of item A available on hand.
-There are also two outstanding sales orders.
+There are 10 pieces of item A available on hand and two outstanding sales orders.
 One for Monday with quantity *One* and one for Thursday with quantity *Two*.
 Depending on when you sync inventory, the system will update stock level in Shopify with different quantities:

 |When sync inventory is executed|Value used to update Stock level|Comment|
 |------|-----------------|-----------------|